JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/docs/report/FinalReport.md

 The software will be a **stand-alone application**, so there is no need to connect to the Internet or communicate with other machines.
 In addition, this feature makes sure that check-in process is free from race condition.

-As required, the software is designed for British Airways and London Heathrow Airport, which means it should be a custom software.
+As required, the software is designed for BRITISH AIRWAYS and London Heathrow Airport, which means it should be a custom software.
 However, we decided that it will be more **productive** to develop a **generic software**.
-Through simple configuration, the software can adapt to any airport and various airlines, including Heathrow and British Airways.
+Through simple configuration, the software can adapt to any airport and various airlines, including Heathrow and BRITISH AIRWAYS.
 This also facilitates **customization** for other airlines, which is another requirement, and makes the software more **flexible** and **extensible**.

 ### Software Process